 1 tablespoon orange juice

-Prepare the dough: In a large mixing bowl, dissolve the yeast in the water and let it foam up for a minute or two.
+In a large mixing bowl, dissolve the yeast in the water and let it foam up for a minute or two.
 Blend in the milk, sugar, butter, salt, cinnamon, eggs and orange peel.
 Stir in two cups of the flour, one cup at a time.
 Beat for 2 minutes.
 Add remaining flour 1/2 cup at a time until you have a soft, workable dough — you might not need to use all the flour.

 Dump the dough out onto a lightly floured work surface and knead until smooth, 5 to 10 minutes.
 Add more flour if needed to prevent sticking.
 Place in a lightly oiled mixing bowl large enough to accommodate dough when doubled in size.
 Cover with plastic wrap and let it rise in a warm place until doubled in bulk, about 1 1/2 hours.

-Prepare the filling: Drain the dried fruit from the liqueur and reserve the liqueur for another use.
+Drain the dried fruit from the liqueur and reserve the liqueur for another use.
 In a small bowl, combine the drained fruit with remaining filling ingredients.
 Cover and refrigerate.

-Shape the dough: When dough has doubled in size, punch it down and turn it out onto a lightly floured board, kneading just enough to release any air bubbles.
+When the dough has doubled in size, punch it down and turn it out onto a lightly floured board, kneading just enough to release any air bubbles.
 Roll the dough into a 9×30-inch rectangle.
 Crumble the filling over the dough to within 1 inch of the edges.
 Starting along a long side, tightly roll up the dough, pinching edge against loaf to seal.
-With a sharp knife, cut roll in half lengthwise.
+With a sharp knife, cut the roll in half lengthwise.
 Carefully turn the halves so the cut sides are facing up, and then loosely twist the halves around each other, keeping cut sides up.
 (See photos above for step-by-step instructions.)

 Preheat the oven to 350°F. Bake the wreath until lightly browned, about 25 minutes.
 While the wreath is baking, stir together the ingredients for the glaze and set aside.

-When wreath is done, transfer to a cooling rack by picking up the sides of the parchment and then sliding the parchment out from underneath.
+When the wreath is done, transfer to a cooling rack by picking up the sides of the parchment and then sliding the parchment out from underneath.
 Cool for a few minutes then drizzle the glaze over the warm wreath.
 Serve with extra butter if you’re feeling decadent.

-Make Ahead Wreath: The wreath can be baked up to 2 days ahead of time.
+The wreath can be baked up to 2 days ahead of time.
 Do not glaze the loaf — let the wreath cool completely, then wrap tightly in foil and store at room temperature.
 Re-heat the bread at 350°F for 10 to 15 minutes, and drizzle with the glaze just before serving.